nramenta/flow/README.md

     {{ user.fullname }}

-When invoked this way, the closure function will implicitly be passed the array it's in as the first argument.
+When invoked this way, the closure function will implicitly be passed the array it is in as the first argument.
+Extra arguments will be passed on to the closure function as the second and consecutive arguments.
 This rule lets you have arrays that behave not unlike objects: they can access other member values or functions in the array.

 ## Helpers